![]() |

-| Aliens reached cult status thanks to The X-Files (image source) |
+Aliens reached cult status thanks to The X-Files (image source) |

 In the conversation I casually mentioned the winters known to be deceptively long and drab.
 I went on a quick rant about the state of the roads, the slow post, the lack of retail choice, the scarcity of employment opportunities...
-As if this wasn't enough, I went on complaining about the sudden power cuts and power surges that knacker many a domestic appliance (in my parents' case a washing-machine and a flat TV set this year alone!).
+As if this weren't enough, I went on complaining about the sudden power cuts and power surges that knacker many a domestic appliance (in my parents' case, a washing-machine and a flat TV set this year alone!).
 The outdated electricity network in this part of the island whose domestic output barely scrapes over 203 volts on a good day, and which paralyses an already slow broadband internet connection.
 I could have illustrated this with how an average blog update would have taken me half an hour back in the UK, while it routinely takes me up to 4 hours here.
 Four hours!
 Talk about devotion.

-| 'Corsica Corte', by M.C.
+'Corsica Corte', by M.C.
 Escher (1929), via WikiPaintings |

 Yes but... dear readers!
-Faced to this textbook case of grass being greener, of this beautiful tourist candour, of tourist under the spell of the place they came to visit (and we all fall victim to this ourselves as tourists at least once in a lifetime), and in my humble defence, I must add that loveliness is sometimes not enough.
+Faced with this textbook case of grass being greener, of this beautiful tourist candour, of tourist under the spell of the place they came to visit (and we all fall victim to this ourselves as tourists at least once in a lifetime), and in my humble defence, I must add that loveliness is sometimes not enough.
 I communicated this in my own way to the lady but this taught me one good lesson in return: to shatter a tourist's dream and their idea of perfection will in no way restore any sense of that already elusive loveliness!

 Proving once again that the truth is often more stranger to some than their own fictional beliefs.